https://github.com/daroczig/CEU-R-prod

 * lecture and seminar notes at https://github.com/daroczig/CEU-R-prod### Required output

 Make sure to clean-up your EC2 nodes, security groups, keys etc created in the past weeks, as left-over AWS resources will contribute negative points to your final grade!
-E.g. the EC2 node you created on the first week should be terminated.
+E.g. the EC2 node you created on the second week should be terminated.

 * Minimal project (for grade up to "B"): schedule a Jenkins job that runs every hour getting the past hour's 1-minute interval klines data on ETH prices (in USD).
 The job should be configured to pull the R script at the start of the job either from a private or public git repo or gist.
 Then